 Developing and maintaining water production on the International Space Station is vital for keeping the crew alive as well as supporting hygiene and equipment functions, yet it presents a bit of a challenge.
 Historically, about half of station's requirements were met by recycling used water and the rest by deliveries from visiting cargo vehicles.
-That is not ideal, and there's an even greater reason for rethinking a self-generating water solution.
+That is not ideal, and there's an even greater reason for rethinking a selfgenerating water solution.

 For many years, the station's life support machinery has kept the crew alive by recycling oxygen from water using electrolysis.
 The hydrogen this produced was considered waste gas and vented overboard.
 So, too, was carbon dioxide-generated by crew metabolism-vented overboard.
-NASA knew it forfeited two important consumables but did not have the money to put a more effective system into the baseline for the station.
+NASA knew it forfeited two important consumables but did not have

+Not only was the Sabatier hardware developed and funded by a non-governmental entity, it is operated on a purely commercial basis, with NASA buying the water generated for use on the space station. the money to put a more effective system into the baseline for the station.
 NASA considered a process, originally developed by Nobel Prize-winning French chemist Paul Sabatier in the early 1900s, using a nickel catalyst to interact with hydrogen and carbon dioxide at elevated temperatures and pressures to produce water and methane.
 The Sabatier process is a well-established water production technology used for many years for advanced military and commercial applications, but the space-based application for the station is unique because of the commercial structure of its implementation.